MicrosoftDocs/SupportArticles-docs/Office/Client/excel/unable-to-edit-protected-ranges-on-mac.md

 - Excel for Mac
 ---

-# Can’t edit certain cells in a protected worksheet using Excel for Mac
+# Can’t edit certain cells in a protected worksheet in Excel for Mac

 ## Symptoms

-If a Microsoft Excel worksheet or workbook has been protected, and the option to let only certain users edit a range of cells has been selected, you can’t edit those cells in Excel for Mac.
+If a Microsoft Excel worksheet or workbook is protected, and the option to restrict editing permissions to certain users is selected for a range of cells, you can’t edit those cells in Excel for Mac.

 ## Cause